1994 San Diego Chargers season: AFC Championship Game: at Pittsburgh Steelers

 Humphries threw an interception three plays into the second half, and Pittsburgh drove to the Chargers 6-yard line before taking a field goal to go up by ten points.
 San Diego began their comeback on the following drive, beginning with Coleman's 32-yard kickoff return.
 They gained two first downs, then the Steeler defense was fooled by play action to Means.
 Pupunu was left open at the Pittsburgh 20-yard line and completed a 43-yard touchdown.
 Late in the 3rd quarter, Pittsburgh had a 3rd and 2 at the San Diego 43; O'Neal stopped Foster for a loss of 2 yards, forcing a punt.
 San Diego's game-winning drive started at their own 20.
 Pupunu had consecutive catches of 23 and 8 yards, and Means gained 8 yards on 3rd and 1.
 Means lost 4 yards on the next play, and the Chargers soon faced 3rd and 14 at the Pittsburgh 43.
 Martin then beat Tim McKyer along the right sideline, catching Humphries' pass as he crossed the goal line.
 Needing to respond with a touchdown, the Steelers began at their own 17.
 Neil O'Donnell passed on the first seven plays of the drive, completing all of them to bring up a 1st and goal at the San Diego 9-yard line.
 On the next three plays, John Parrella stopped Foster for a loss of 1, Gibson nearly intercepted a pass at the goal line, and John L. Williams was tackled by numerous Chargers after a 7-yard catch.
 On 4th and goal from the 3, O'Donnell aimed for Foster in the front of the end zone, but Gibson arrived in time to knock the ball away with 1:04 to play.
 Humphries executed three quarterback kneels to run out the clock.

 San Diego won despite being outgained by 415 yards to 226.
 Pittsburgh had been particularly dominant up to the point of their second field goal, with a 279–49 yardage advantage; Humphries at that point had completed only a single pass for 15 yards.
 Seau led the San Diego defense with 16 tackles (12 solo, 4 assisted) despite playing with a shoulder injury.
 A sell-out crowd of 68,000 fans greeted the team at Jack Murphy Stadium when they returned home to San Diego, with 10,000 more turned away.

+With the win, the Chargers secured their first trip to the Super Bowl in franchise history.
+However, this would end up being the Chargers last appearance in the AFC Championship until 2007.
+In addition, as of 2025, this is the only AFC Championship game the Chargers have won.